midtown-ai/www/docs/glossary/c.md

  In [Reinforcement Learning (RL)][RL] the agent is going to learn to maximize its cumulative reward, not the immediate [reward].
  To make sure the agent adopt the correct behavior, you must understand the agent incentive, that is the cumulative reward!

- More at:
-  * ...

  See also [C], [Reward Shaping]

-## Curiosity-Driven Reinforcement Learning
 ## Curiosity-Driven RL

  {% youtube "https://www.youtube.com/watch?v=J99MlZbKTDU" %}